elirenato/secure-api-spring/common-library/README.md

 - `src/test/java`: Java test code.
 - `src/test/resources`: Library test resources.

-## Running tests
+## Running maven commands for all modules

-`./mvnw test`
+`./mvnw test` or `./mvnw install`

 PS: There is no test inside it yet.
-It was created to hold some config that could be shared between services.
+It was created to hold some code that could be shared between services.